IdoSagiv/hole-filling/questions.md

 and each set contains pixels with similar values (in order to keep the runtime, this splitting needs to be computed in O(n) time complexity).

-** implementation to the first option can be found in the code
+** implementation to the first option can be found in the HoleFiller class